-- 1. Wwhen a student's conduct poses a threat to the health or safety of students or employees; - 2.
-Wwhen other strategies to change the student's conduct behavior have been ineffective; except that expulsion may not be used to address truancy; or - 3.
-Wwhen required by law.
+- 1. When a student's conduct poses a threat to the health or safety of students or employees; - 2.
+When other strategies to change the student's conduct have been ineffective; except that expulsion may not be used to address truancy; or - 3.
+When required by law.